moka-guys/dnanexus_multiqc/README.md

 ## What does this app do?
 This app runs MultiQC to generate run wide QC using the outputs from Picard CalculateHsMetrics, MarkDuplicates and CollectMultipleMetrics and FastQC

+This app uses MultiQC version 0.8 (20X coverage code is from from https://github.com/woook/MultiQC and 30X code is from https://github.com/ewels/MultiQC )

 ## What are typical use cases for this app?
 This app should be performed after each run.
 It can be run automatically using the --depends-on flag or manually.